-Back to the Canon and Nikon thing – and again note that I very specifically did not say ‘vs’ - there are reasons which make it very doubtful that I will ever shoot professionally with Canon again.
+Back to the Canon and Nikon thing: Even though I very specifically did not say ‘vs’, there are reasons which make it very doubtful that I will ever shoot professionally with Canon again.

 First a bit of history though: My first experience with photography as a young kid was with my dad’s PraktikaMat, and my first camera was a Pentax ME Super.
 This was followed by a Pentax Super-A. I bought my first Nikon in 1996 – a Nikon F90x – when the Pentax 70-200mm f/2.8 would’ve been more expensive than the Nikon lens and a used camera body combined.
 In 2002 I embraced digital photography completely.
 I bought two Nikon D100 cameras, and sold my film bodies immediately.
 (I still have a Pentax Super-A as a memento.)

 A few years later (around 2004), Nikon’s best camera was a (noisy) 4-megapixel D2H.
 In comparison, Canon had 8 megapixel cameras that had relatively little noise, and a full-frame 11-megapixel camera.
 Though I loved my D2H bodies, it had become time to move onto a system that didn’t limit me.
 I bought two Canon 1D mark II bodies and a slew of lenses.